loncaa/dummy-duckduckgo-search/README.md

 # Prerequisites

 Before starting the project its necessary to have installed node.js and git.
-If you havent't, install these two applications.
+If you haven't, install these two applications.
 Go to https://nodejs.org/en/ and https://git-scm.com/downloads and install necessary programs.

 # Installing